Glazing (window): Composition

-Role in Energy Conservation
+Role in energy conservation

 Approximately 25% to 30% of HVAC energy costs stem from heat gain and loss through the glazing in windows.
 Multiple methods have therefore been developed to minimize heat transfer through the glass.
 The glazing itself is a barrier to transfer via convection, so the two strategies for reducing heat transfer focus on minimizing conduction and radiation.

-Double-Paned Windows
+Double-paned windows

 The strategy to reduce conduction is the use of Insulated glazing, where two or more panes of glass are used in series, each separated from each other by a space.
 Double-paned windows are the norm in new residential installations, as they offer substantial energy savings in comparison to single-paned glass.
 Each individual glass pane has poor insulation properties, with an R-value (insulation), or measure of an object's resistance to heat conduction, of 0.9.

 However, when two panes are placed in series with a gap between them, held in place and sealed by a spacer, the still gas in the gap acts as an insulator.
-The ideal gap size varies by location, but on average it ranges from 15-18mm thick, giving a final assembly size of 23-26mm assuming a typical glazing thickness of 4mm.
+The ideal gap size varies by location, but on average it ranges from 15-18 mm thick, giving a final assembly size of 23-26 mm assuming a typical glazing thickness of 4 mm.
 A double-paned window with air in the gap has an R-value of 2.1, which is much better than the 0.9 that a single pane of glass yields.
 A triple-paned window, which is not as popular but is used occasionally in environments with extreme temperatures, has an R-value of 3.2.
 While these values are much lower than those of walls, which have R-values starting at 12-15, the reduction in heat transfer is nevertheless substantial.
 Higher R-values still can be obtained by filling the gap with a less conductive gas such as argon (or less commonly, krypton or xenon).

-One final alternate method to reducing conduction is by creating and maintaining a vacuum in between the panes of glass, achieving a very high R-value of 10 while also greatly minimizing the required gap between the panes to 2mm, yielding an assembly size as small as 10mm.
+One final alternate method to reducing conduction is by creating and maintaining a vacuum in between the panes of glass, achieving a very high R-value of 10 while also greatly minimizing the required gap between the panes to 2 mm, yielding an assembly size as small as 10 mm.
 This technology was first launched commercially in 1996, and while several million units have been produced in the ensuing decades, it remains prohibitively expensive for most use cases and has yet to see widespread adoption.